Poofjunior/website/notes/data-logging/real_time_gnu_plots/real_time_gnu_plots.md

 tagline:
 ---
 # {{ page.title }}
-## {{ page.tagline }}

 Data Acquisition Units (DAQs) are expensive, and, in many simple cases, overkill for plotting data in real-time to see changes.
-For simple plotting, and Arduino with a serial connection can do the same trick.
-Of course, for many situations, a DAQ really is the best bet, but this plotting trick is handy nevertheless.
+For simple plotting (i.e less than 30[hz]), an Arduino with a serial connection can do the same trick.
+Of course, for many situations, a DAQ really is the best bet, but this plotting trick (made possible by the folks at lysium.de) is handy nevertheless.
+You'll need their [perl script](http://www.lysium.de/sw/driveGnuPlotStreams.pl) (and a Perl installation) to make this trick work.

 To stream data from the Arduino to the terminal, simply output the data via serial connection in the following format as chars: